Dear Boss,

 Alternately, don’t list a location on your résumé at all.

-It’s grown increasingly normal to see résumés with no mailing addresses on them.
-That used to be an immediate sign to hiring managers that the candidate was trying to hide their location, but it’s become such a common practice that it’s unlikely to raise red flags now.
-Your location will probably come up at some point in the interview process, but leaving it off your résumé can help you get through the initial screening.
-(Of course, many jobs ask you to fill out electronic applications that require you to note your city and state, so this method isn’t foolproof — but it’s worth a shot to see if it changes your response rate.)
+It’s really common these days to see résumés with no mailing addresses on them.
+That used to be a red flag to hiring managers that the candidate was trying to hide their location, but it’s such a common practice now that it’s unlikely to raise alarms.
+Keep in mind that your location will probably come up at some point in the interview process, and the idea here isn’t to pretend throughout your dealings with the employer that you’re just down the street when in fact you’re across the country.
+(And if you do try that, it can backfire if they ask you to come in tomorrow, leaving you no time for travel.)
+But leaving your location off your résumé can help you get through the initial screening.
+(Of course, many jobs ask you to fill out electronic applications that require you to note your city and state, so this method isn’t foolproof, but it’s worth a shot to see if it changes your response rate.)

 .